-This guidebook, along with the Rodney website - www.dmvc.org/rodney, will give you the information needed to prepare your Scouts for a great time at summer camp.
+This guidebook, along with the Rodney website - www.delmarvacouncil.org/rodney, will give you the information needed to prepare your Scouts for a great time at summer camp.
 Camp Rodney offers a wide variety of program for Scouts of all ages, from Brownsea for the first-year campers, to our older Scout programs like A.C.E.
-(Advanced Camper Experience), High Adventure Sailing, and the Jetski Program.
+(Advanced Camper Experience) and High Adventure Sailing.
 Please take time to share this information with your Scouts and their parents so that everyone can be well prepared.

 Each year we do a Web-based Virtual Leaders Meeting.
 We will cover all the latest camp program information updates, answer any questions you might have and introduce some of the senior camp staff for this summer.
-If you would like a tour of camp, they are available any weekend simply reach out to rsr@dmvc.org and we will set up a staff member to guide you.
-A live video conference meeting will be held on Sunday, May 22nd at 7PM.
-You must register in advance by using this link https://us06web.zoom.us/webinar/register/WN\oY\DqPR5TL-upHRHWhdndA After registering, you will receive a confirmation email containing information about joining the webinar.
+A live video conference meeting will be held on Sunday, TBA.
+In order to participate, you must register in advance at this link TBA.
+After registering, you will receive a confirmation email containing information about joining the webinar.
 Thank you again for choosing Camp Rodney and we look forward to seeing you soon.